0xSplits/docs/pages/natspec/SplitMain.md

 function splitBalanceFor(address split, address[] accounts, uint32[] percentAllocations, uint32 splitterFee) external nonpayable
 ```

-Splits the eth balance for split `split`
+Splits the ETH balance for split `split`

 *`accounts`, `percentAllocations`, and `splitterFee` are verified by hashing &amp; comparing to the hash in storage associated with split `split`*